 purge: trueto remove any trace of the VM existence

 To deep dive into all the plugins and modules included in this collection, please check out the rich online documentation.
 You will find there more examples.
-And if you like the project, give it a star on the GitHub repository.
+And if you like the project, consider giving it a star on the GitHub repository to stay updated on upcoming releases.

 Thank you for reading this article all the way to the end!
 I hope you found the information and insights shared here to be valuable and interesting.
 Get in touch with me on LinkedIn.